Ya Hala: History

 The family-owned restaurant was established as a deli counter in 1999.
 The Attar family also owns Barbur World Foods and International Food Supply.
 Mirna and John Attar are co-owners; Mirna also serves as chef as of 2020.
 She is the daughter of Nicholas Restaurant founders Nicholas and Linda Dibe, and the sister of Hoda Khouri, the owner and chef of Hoda's.
 Pascal Attar is also associated with Ya Hala.

 Ya Hala began serving brunch in 2015.
 The restaurant's exterior was painted in 2016.
 In 2021, Ya Hala's marquee logo was repainted and the text "Ya Hala Lebanese Plates – Established 1999" was changed to "ya hala" in lowercase.
 Ya Hala participated in the Portland Bloody Mary Festival, which was hosted by the Bloody Mary Liberation Party at Redd on Salmon Street, in 2019.
 In 2023, Mirna Attar began serving a new prix fixe menu in a dedicated space called the Fairuz Room.
 According to Eater Portland, the rotating dishes "meld Attar's memories of Lebanon with Pacific Northwestern ingredients," such as asparagus moussaka, beef shanks with Swiss chard kibbeh, and kishk soup with black garlic toast.
 The Fairuz Room also has cocktails and wines unavailable to guests in the primary dining area.

+The restaurant participated in Portland's Dumpling Week in 2026.